mbrookhuis/sm-ldap-users/readme.md

 Also, the tool will check if existing users still have the role they should have, and, if not, it will be corrected.
 The same for if a user is disabled, it will be enabled again.
 If a users is not present in the LDAP/AD groups anymore, it will be disabled or deleted, depending on the configuration.

-The code is writen for Python 3.6 (the default with SLES15.x), but will also work with newer versions.
+The code is written for Python 3.6 (the default with SLES15.x), but will also work with newer versions.

 ## Table of contents
 - [Installation](#installation)
 - [Usage](#usage)

 ## Installation
 To install this project, perform the following steps: